Last updated on

 For the vanilla frosting, I adapted the vanilla frosting from the Milk Bar Birthday Cake.
 I love how light and fluffy it is and thought it would pair well with the slightly denser strawberry filling.

-As for the outer layer of crunch (or crack, as some might say), I toasted shortbread cookie crumbs and then mixed in chopped up freeze dried strawberries.
-You’ll have some leftover of this, but don’t throw it away.
+As for the outer layer of crunch (or crack, as some might say), I toasted shortbread cookie crumbs and then mixed in chopped up freeze-dried strawberries.
+You’ll have some leftovers of this, but don’t throw it away.
 I always save any extra fillings to serve alongside the cake.

-The layers of cake are tender and fluffy, and full of flavor.
-And I love how the two frostings compliment each other with different textures and flavors.
+The layers of cake are tender and fluffy and full of flavor.
+And I love how the two frostings complement each other with different textures and flavors.

 It’s a summer cake worthy of your reliving childhood memories.
 I hope you love it as much as I do!